Australia Tours for Solo Travelers

 Sydney to Cairns - 14 Day Boutique Tour

-William, traveled in December
+Jonathan, traveled in October

 The 16-person group attracts solo adventurers, with half traveling alone.
 The camaraderie builds naturally during Byron Bay's lighthouse walks, K'gari's sand islands, and Whitehaven Beach in the Whitsundays.
 Private rooms await at quality stays like Flynn Hotel Cairns.